Over 10,000 Indigenous people, representing 0.6 per cent of the population, reside in the Central LHIN catchment area.

 - Developing an engagement strategy and five year plan to further explore needs and opportunities for culturally-appropriate services that foster improved health outcomes for local Indigenous population.

-- Central LHIN funded other Health Service Providers – for example, Canadian Mental Health Association–York Region, CHATS, Black Creek Community Health Centre – provide programming and services to the local Indigenous population.
+- Central LHIN funded other Health Service Providers – for example, Canadian Mental Health Association-York Region, CHATS, Black Creek Community Health Centre – to provide programming and services to the local Indigenous population.